Capgemini/Apollo/docs/roadmap.md

 Security
 --------
+- [x] Turn SELinux on to enforce
+- [x] Utilise Docker Audit Toolkit in CI
 - [ ] Manage Linux user accounts with Consul + Vault
 - [ ] ACLs and encrpytion for Consul
 - [ ] Encrypt network traffic with Weave